kiwinight/standup-kiwi/sites/website/src/content/blog/introducing-standup-kiwi-open-source-tool-daily-standups.md

 authorLink: "https://x.com/hyokualexkwon"
 ---

 Hey there!
-I'm Alex, a developer who recently built and released an open source standup tool called **Standup Kiwi**.
+I'm Alex, a developer who has spent the last few months building an open source standup tool called **Standup Kiwi**.

-I'm ready to share the **early beta release** of Standup Kiwi — a lightweight, open source tool designed specifically for async daily standups.
-It's still in early preview, but I think it's already useful enough to try out.
-And it's completely free during this early preview period.
+Today, I'm excited to introduce Standup Kiwi with its first public beta — a lightweight, open source tool designed specifically for async daily standups.
+It's still in the very earliest stages of beta, but I think it's already useful enough to try out.
+And it's completely free during this beta period.

 ## Why I built this